LordierClaw/lordierclaw.github.io/README.md

 > “I really do love psychology and philosophy but I'm no professional at these things.
 Because I love seeing the true side of humanity, as I've continued that, I have ultimately lent towards philosophy and psychology but it is not something in which I try to study.” - Yoko Taro

 ### Music genres
-Any genres, but I prefer the 'relaxing' one (classical, orchestra, country music, etc) I'm also in love with Red Music *(the common name of the revolutionary music genre in Vietnam)*
+Any genres, but I prefer the 'relaxing' one (classical, orchestra, country music, etc).

+I'm also in love with Red Music *(the common name of the revolutionary music genre in Vietnam)*

 ### Games